 Taking a tour makes it much easier as they arrange for everything; they pick you up in Tokyo-Shinjuku "location is decided", and drop you off next day at the same place.

 On their page you’ll find a blue button that when you click opens the contact form, and then you can send your message.
 To send a message you need to sign up to become a member of Voyagin Website; just your name, your email and a password is needed.
 They may not get back to you online immediately, but later you will receive the reply through email, and can continue communicating by email or on Voyagin website.

 The only disadvantage of these tours is that these companies do not have contract with Taishi-kan Hut, and cannot provide the Halal food, so you should take the food you need with you.
 This is not a major obstacle as taking a couple of can food would solve the problem.
 It is better to send a message and coordinate this issue with the company beforehand "links below" .

 Climbing gear is quite expensive.
 If you need the equipment only for this trip you can also rent them online, and if you think you can use them later again but don’t have time to go shopping, it might be easier and cheaper if you buy such equipment online.
-Yamakei is an online store where you can find almost everything you need for sports and outdoor activities "links below".
+Yamakei is an online store where you can find almost everything you need for sports and outdoor activities.